-Car Lease Comparison helps you save money ✅ We compare lease deals for you ✅ Find the best personal prices from UK sites ✅ Start now ✅ How much will you save today? 💰
+Car Lease Comparison is a UK website to help you save money ✅ We compare cheap car leasing deals for you ✅ Use us to get the best personal prices ✅ Start now below ✅ How much will you save today? 💰

 Car Leasing Comparison

 Best car prices between £150 - £200?

 Well we have already found the best offers for under £100 a month.
 What will we be able to get by having a budget between £150 and £200?
 To find out what we could afford we went online to compare prices from the UK’s biggest and best sites.

 New contracts for electric cars are at an all time high in 2019.
 The first part of the year saw a record number of cars leased.
 Due to lesser demand than their petrol rivals, it’s much more costly to go electric.
 But just how cheap can you “Go Green’ for?

 We remember when there were lots of low cost contract hire to be had under £100.
 Going back to 2015, it was almost a given that you could snag a Fiat 500 for £99 a month.
 But can you get a new car for under £100 per month in 2019?

 Best VW Golf Prices?

 The VW Golf has been an iconic car for more years than we can remember.
 The 4 best models are the Golf R, GTi, GTD and E Golf.
 In our all new guide we compare prices for all 4 of these models currently in the UK.